 Emergency Alert Radios - Emergency Alert Radios have been provided to homes in areas of low population.
 These radios will come on automatically if there is an emergency.
 The EAS station will tell you what's happening and what action to take.
 Emergency Alert Radios are tested on a regular basis.
-If you reside in the EPZ (see map page 8), and you can not hear a warning siren, call 1.800.880.5953 (during normal working hours) or send an email to aeasley@ameren.com.
+If you reside in the EPZ (see map page 8), and you cannot hear a warning siren, call 1.800.880.5953 (during normal working hours) or send an email to aeasley@ameren.com.
 Your location will be evaluated for an Emergency Alert Radio.
+If you have an Emergency Alert Radio that you feel is defective, you can contact Callaway Energy Center at 1.800.880.5953.